 We strive to make the approval process of our work products as transparent as possible.
 White papers, issue briefs and surveys must be approved by the Peer Review Committee.
 Workgroup charters, new workgroups and co-chairs must be approved by the Work Group Leadership Committee.
 Comment letters and WEDI policies must be approved by the Policy Committee.

-Knowledge Center WEDI commends the work undertaken to advance interoperability; pledges to ensure implementation enhances care coordination, safety, efficiency and value in a way that protects patient privacy WASHINGTON, DC — March 9, 2020 — WEDI, the nation’s leading nonprofit authority on the use of health IT to create efficiencies in health care information exchange…Read More
+Knowledge Center 2009 rule requires vendors of personal health records to notify consumers following a breach involving unsecured information WASHINGTON, DC — August 31, 2020 — WEDI, the nation’s leading nonprofit authority on the use of health IT to create efficiencies in health care information exchange and a statutory advisor to the U.S. Department of Health and…Read More